Residence Chennai, IND

 Languages English, Hindi, Malayalam, Tamil

-Higher education Business Administration - St. Joseph's College of Engineering: Chennai, IND
+Higher education Business Administration - Government Brennen College: Thalassery, IND

 Why this sport?
 "Initially I chose fencing to get away from classes in school.
-But when I lost my first competition, I was determined to win."
+But when I lost my first competition, I was determined to win.
+The sport itself is an inspiration.
+It gives me happiness and motivates to be better every day."

-Name of coach Sagar Lagu [club], IND; Nicola Zanotti [personal], ITA
+Name of coach Sagar Lagu [national], IND; Nicola Zanotti [personal], ITA

 Training Regime She spends part of the year training in Livorno, Italy.